gvwilson/sensibleadventures/bookster/bookster.md

 "Huh.
 Another stupid newcomer.
 My paere says there's too many new Hett on the mountain."

 Erileine shrugged again.
-Fraederiq's father, Gaeston, said many things, few of them kind.
+Fraederiq's father Gaeston said many things, few of them kind.
 She was saved from having to think of another noncommittal answer by the ringing of Vaszlav's chime.
 "Clear day, good morning, *mingala ba*," he said, as he always did.
-"Please, good *sra*, how many I help you today?"
+"Please, good *sra*, how may I help you today?"

 Erileine cast a quick eye over the odds and ends on display, seeing nothing she hadn't seen before.
 As she turned to go, Fraederiq caught